seantempesta/re-natal/README.md

 ## Using external React Native Components

-Lets say you have installed and external library from npm like this:
+Lets say you have installed an external library from npm like this:
 ```
 $ npm i some-library --save
 ```